KartikayKaul/Yale3/README.md

 You are free to do anything with the code on the repo.
 Read the [license](https://github.com/DrakenWan/Yale3/blob/main/LICENSE)

-## Atlast Integration – Cloud Saving to MongoDB Atlas
+## Atlas Integration – Cloud Saving to MongoDB Atlas
-The [`atlas_int`](https://github.com/KartikayKaul/Yale3/tree/atlas_int) branch adds support for saving extracted LinkedIn profile data directly to a MongoDB Atlas cloud database using a Vercel-hosted serverless API.
+Added support for saving extracted LinkedIn profile data directly to a MongoDB Atlas cloud database using a Vercel-hosted serverless API.
 It includes a deployment script ([deploy_vercel_function.sh](https://github.com/KartikayKaul/Yale3/blob/atlas_int/deploy_vercel_function.sh) that configures the serverless function, securely connects to MongoDB Atlas using credentials from the local config.json, and updates the extension to support a Save Option dropdown (Local or Cloud).
 Ideal for users who want persistent, centralized storage of profile data.
 Full setup guide available in the [wiki](https://github.com/KartikayKaul/Yale3/wiki/MongoDB-Atlas-Integration-Guide).

 ## Extraction